-The Skin Barrier in Eczema & Psoriasis: How It Works and Why It Matters
+Skin Barrier Dysfunction in Eczema & Psoriasis: The Filaggrin Deficit, Ceramide Loss & How to Repair It

 "Skin barrier" is used constantly in eczema and psoriasis content — often as a vague explanation for why these conditions involve dryness and sensitivity.
 Understanding what the skin barrier actually is, and specifically how eczema and psoriasis affect it differently, makes every other aspect of managing these conditions more comprehensible.